Last Updated on January 29, 2023 by Calvyn Ee

 - Some tech locked to certain trims

-On the inside, the cabin is nice and relatively spacious to fit five folks with sufficient headroom and legroom.
-The layout goes simple but intuitive, with many surprising spaces for small item storage.
+The cabin is nice and relatively spacious inside to fit five folks with sufficient headroom and legroom.
+The layout is simple but intuitive, with many surprising spaces for small storage.
 There are even slots for you to place useful 3D-printed add-ons!
 In terms of tech, the Maverick comes standard with automatic emergency braking and automatic headlights.
 At the same time, the optional Co-Pilot 360 package adds blind-spot monitoring, lane-keeping aid, and lane-departure warning.
 Some other features are locked behind trim-specific optional packages, which is a bummer if you’re going for the base model.
 The lengthy 54.4-inch pickup bed comes with dual-covered bins, up to 10 tie-downs, and various other goodies.
-Ford also states the bed can support “18 sheets of 4×8-foot three-quarter-inch plywood,” but we’ll let you be the judge of that.
+Ford also states the bed can support “18 sheets of 4×8-foot three-quarter-inch plywood,” but we’ll let you judge that.
 All in all, though, the Maverick makes for a handy compact truck while also coming with standard warranty coverage and hybrid component warranty coverage for eight years, or 100,000 miles.
-The bad news: the 2022 model year has all but sold out!

 When Buying a Reliable Truck…

-You want a truck that not only does the job but will last you a decently long time.
+You want a truck that does the job and will last you a decently long time.
 These trucks on our list will meet those criteria due to their excellent engineering and well-thought-out features.
 Toyota leads the pack thanks to its well-regarded history of guaranteed reliability in all its vehicles, but other automakers are doing a good job keeping up with Toyota’s advances.

 If you’re looking to save some money, you can also opt for the previous year’s models, as they share quite a few similarities with the 2022 models (with some differences here and there).
-In the case of the Ford Maverick, your only bet is to get a new 2022 model from a used car dealer.
 Just be sure to take the necessary precautions before you start your used car search; having a vehicle history report is a great way to safeguard yourself from falling into automotive fraud.
 You don’t want to lose thousands of dollars (and your peace of mind) to a scam, do you?